simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_section_map_contour.rst

         **cmap: str or cmocean colormap**
           Colormap name.
 Any matplotlib (e.g. 'viridis', ..) or cmocean (e.g. cmocean.cm.thermal, ..) colormaps can be passed to this property.
 A full list of matplotlib and cmocean color palettes can be found at the following links: https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html

           https://matplotlib.org/cmocean/

-..COMMENT: The links above need more seperation since it is hard to tell there are two links given.

         **vmin: float**
           This parameter defines the lower bound of the colorbar.